Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Acknowledgments

 \section{Acknowledgments}

 {

-Part of the data collection and sharing for this project was funded by the Alzheimer's Disease Neuroimaging Initiative (ADNI) (National Institutes of Health Grant U01 AG024904) and DOD ADNI (Department of Defense award number W81XWH-12-2-0012).
+Data used in the preparation of this article were obtained from two sources: the Alzheimer's Disease Neuroimaging Initiative (ADNI) and the Parkinson's Progression Markers Initiative (PPMI).
 ADNI is funded by the National Institute on Aging, the National Institute of Biomedical Imaging and Bioengineering, and through generous contributions from the following: AbbVie, Alzheimer's Association; Alzheimer's Drug Discovery Foundation; Araclon Biotech; BioClinica, Inc.; Biogen; Bristol-Myers Squibb Company; CereSpir, Inc.; Cogstate; Eisai Inc.; Elan Pharmaceuticals, Inc.; Eli Lilly and Company; EuroImmun; F. Hoffmann-La Roche Ltd and its affiliated company Genentech, Inc.; Fujirebio; GE Healthcare; IXICO Ltd.; Janssen Alzheimer Immunotherapy Research \& Development, LLC.; Johnson \& Johnson Pharmaceutical Research \& Development LLC.; Lumosity; Lundbeck; Merck \& Co., Inc.; Meso Scale Diagnostics, LLC.; NeuroRx Research; Neurotrack Technologies; Novartis Pharmaceuticals Corporation; Pfizer Inc.; Piramal Imaging; Servier; Takeda Pharmaceutical Company; and Transition Therapeutics.
 The Canadian Institutes of Health Research is providing funds to support ADNI clinical sites in Canada.
-Private sector contributions are facilitated by the Foundation for the National Institutes of Health (www.fnih.org).
+Private sector contributions are facilitated by the Foundation for the National Institutes of Health (\url{www.fnih.org}).
 The grantee organization is the Northern California Institute for Research and Education, and the study is coordinated by the Alzheimer's Therapeutic Research Institute at the University of Southern California.
 ADNI data are disseminated by the Laboratory for Neuro Imaging at the University of Southern California.

-Part of the data used in the preparation of this article was obtained from the Parkinson's Progression Markers Initiative (PPMI) database (www.ppmi-info.org/data).
-For up-to-date information on the study, visit www.ppmi-info.org.
-PPMI --- a public-private partnership --- is funded by the Michael J. Fox Foundation for Parkinson's Research and funding partners, including [list the full names of all of the PPMI funding partners found at www.ppmi-info.org/fundingpartners]. }
+PPMI --- a public-private partnership --- is funded by the Michael J. Fox Foundation for Parkinson's Research and funding partners.
+The complete list of PPMI funding partners can be found at \url{www.ppmi-info.org}.